Introduction and Legal Disclaimer

 Rule #4: Personal Sale Advertisements

-When you engage in the sale or purchase of an item from a member of TGO via the Trading Post, you are committing to carry through with that transaction.
+When you engage in the sale or purchase of an item from a member of TGO, you are committing to carry through with that transaction.
 Failing to complete the transaction as either the buyer or the seller can lead to revocation of your ability to participate in the Trading Post and, in certain cases, termination of your account on TGO.

-TGO takes the matter of fraudulent sales very seriously.
-As the seller, if you collect money from an individual for the sale of a product or service and then fail to provide that product or service to the individual in agreed-upon time and in the agreed-upon condition, you must either refund the buyer the full amount paid or reach another mutually agreed-upon resolution with the buyer.
+TGO also takes very seriously the matter of fraudulent transactions.
+If you collect money from an individual for the sale of a product or service and then fail to provide that product or service to the individual in agreed-upon time and in the agreed-upon condition, you must either refund the buyer the full amount paid or reach another mutually agreed-upon resolution with the buyer.
 Failure to do so will result in your account being terminated on TGO and, in certain cases, may result in criminal and/or civil charges being filed against you by the buyer.
 TGO cooperates fully with law enforcement in the prosecution of fraudulent sales.

 Rule #5: Commercial Advertisements